-Whether you’re still learning English or have mid-level proficiency, you can also improve your vocabulary the fun way by playing word games like Scrabble, Words With Friends, and crossword puzzles.
+Whether you’re still learning English or have mid-level proficiency, or are still considering taking an English-level test, you can also improve your vocabulary the fun way by playing word games like Scrabble, Words With Friends, and crossword puzzles.

 To make the experience even more fun, a crossword solver tool can be an amazing way to improve your vocabulary through crossword puzzle style games.

 While this tool will not exactly help solve the entire crossword puzzle for you, it can help make the game less challenging and more interesting.

 When it comes to speaking in public, engaging your audience is a key element towards a lively and memorable presentation.